Updated: Apr 26

-Note: I'm not talking about sitting around and workshopping about spiritual practice and self-care (pointing at myself).
-Or talking a good game about spiritual practice and self-care (pointing doubly at myself).
-Or making vision boards and mind maps and lists and new moon intentions about your spiritual practices and self-care strategies (I wish I had more hands to point at myself).
+Note: I'm not talking about sitting around and workshopping about spiritual practice and self-care.
+Or talking a good game about spiritual practice and self-care.
+Or making vision boards and mind maps and lists and new moon intentions about your spiritual practices and self-care strategies.

 I'm talking about living your practices.

 Being your practices.
 Embodying them.
 Prioritizing them.
 Cultivating them.
 Every day.
 In the spaces that you have.
 With the people you love.
 Engage them with all your heart, for any length of time you can muster up.